ncatlab/nlab-content/pages/8267.md

 ###### Proof

-The proof proceeds in direct generalization of the proofs of the sharp 3x3 lemma [above](#Sharp3x3Lemmas): the isomorphism for each $k$ is given by the comoposite of two extramural isomorphism that identify the given homology group with a donor or receptor group, respectively, with a long zigzag of extramural isomorphisms.
+The proof proceeds in direct generalization of the proofs of the 3x3 lemma [above](#3x3Lemmas): the isomorphism for each $k$ is given by the comoposite of two extramural isomorphism that identify the given homology group with a donor or receptor group, respectively, with a long zigzag of extramural isomorphisms.

 =--